Reference

 brume-web/docs.html | Add a mapping table under Supported surfaces for the new controller so users can see what every control does. |

-A line you cross.
-Meridian is Brume’s integrated audio-and-MIDI bridge to a host computer — comparable in role to Elektron’s Overbridge for the Elektron range, but built on open USB class-compliant standards so it works on Mac, Windows, and Linux without proprietary drivers.
-A single USB-C cable carries 8-channel audio out, bidirectional MIDI, and MIDI clock simultaneously.
+Meridian is Brume’s integrated audio-and-MIDI bridge to a host computer, comparable in role to Elektron’s Overbridge for the Elektron range but built on open USB class-compliant standards so it works on Mac, Windows, and Linux without proprietary drivers.
+A single USB cable carries 8-channel audio out, bidirectional MIDI, and MIDI clock simultaneously.

 Per-part stems (8 channels)